 Accra has been flooding since the 60s.
 The topography of the area makes it flood prone.
 So are many cities in the world.
 In most places, city authorities use innovative tools to manage the water and save lives.
 Not prayers.

 If these 200 deaths had happened anywhere else, the outrage would not have been on social media alone.
 The public rage would have compelled the government to do more than declare a three day national mourning period for the dead.
 The Municipal Chief Executive, Oko Vanderpuije would have resigned or sacked by his bosses.

 It’s evident from the government’s deceit with the Conti project that our lives do not matter to them.
 President Mahama cut the sod for the Conti project in 2014 knowing the money for the project was not ready.
 The project was supposed to transform the sewage system, get the Odaw River, Korle Lagoon dredged and storm drains and gutters desilted and perhaps, covered to prevent dumping.
 For three years, we had been told the Conti project would end the perennial flooding of the city.

-While its all good for the benevolent Ghanaian to donate to the victims, it is certainly not enough, except we want to just to be deemed kind to victims of preventable accidents, our kindness may be hypocritical if we don’t nip the problem in the bud!
+While it’s all right for the benevolent Ghanaian to donate to the victims, it is indeed not enough, except we want to just to be deemed kind to victims of preventable accidents, our kindness may be hypocritical if we don’t nip the problem in the bud!

-When Mohammed Boazizi set himself alight Tunisia, the people in the region seized it to push for change, yes, they provided food for his family but didn’t go to sleep afterwards!
+When Mohammed Bouazizi set himself alight Tunisia, the people in the region seized it to push for change, yes, they provided food for his family but didn’t go to sleep afterward!